RHsyseng/telco-operations/contrail/README.md

 - `network_type`: This is forced to contrail
 - `openshift_version`: This currently needs to be 4.8
 - `manifests`: the name of the directory where the Contrail manifests have been downloaded
-- api_vip and ingress_vip: Mandatory for an HA install
+- `api_vip` and `ingress_vip`: Mandatory for an HA install
-- ignition_config_override: This contains a specific ignition needed for the nodes to properly communicate with Contrail Api server
+- `ignition_config_override`: This contains a specific ignition needed for the nodes to properly communicate with Contrail Api server
 - `hosts`: This optional section allows the bmc information to be provided so that the discovery iso gets automatically attached and the hosts started automatically.
 Alternatively, one can download the iso manually and plug it to target nodes.

 2. Launch `aicli create deployment --paramfile my_params.yml`